-It was the Democrat Jefferson who proclaimed the doctrine of human equality.
+Jefferson -- who proclaimed the doctrine of human equality.
 It was Jefferson the Democrat who reminded us of the essential dignity of man.

-It was Jefferson who enunciated the great principle of democratic government-that governments are instituted among men to secure the blessings of life, liberty, and the pursuit of happiness.
+It was Jefferson who enunciated the great principle of democratic government -- that governments are instituted among men to secure the blessings of life, liberty, and the pursuit of happiness.

-We, the members of the Democratic Party, are proud of Jefferson -not only the Jefferson of the past, but the Jefferson who is the living symbol of the future.
+We, the members of the Democratic-Farmer-Labor Party, are proud of Jefferson -- not only the Jefferson of the past, but the Jefferson who is the living symbol of the future.

 We can face the future with pride in the principles upon which our party was founded.
+Thomas Jefferson gave us a great heritage.